sustainable-computing-io/susql-operator/README.md

 ## Prerequisites

-Kepler is assumed to be installed in the cluster.
+By default, Kepler is assumed to be installed in the cluster.
+However, if available via Prometheus database, other sources can be used with a ConfigMap modification.

 ## Installation